Peter and I arrived in Avignon mid-day on a Thursday and stayed three nights at a hotel located outside the city walls.

 Full day 1: Wine tour in the morning and sightseeing in the afternoon

 We kept day 2 open in the event we felt like taking a day trip to Nimes, Arles, or to the Luberon, a massif in the heart of Provence with a bunch of medieval villages.
 Or maybe chill in the sunshine and drink sangria al fresco somewhere.

 In retrospect, a day trip was more of a lofty goal than anything else.
-Our trip was already stuffed with sightseeing in two cities, three half-day tours, a transfer day/Sunday, and a semi-public holiday.
+Our trip was packed with sightseeing in two cities, three half-day tours, a transfer day/Sunday, and a semi-public holiday.

-Note: A semi-public holiday is France is almost the same as a full-public holiday.
+Note: A semi-public holiday in France is almost the same as a full-public holiday.
 The city shuts down almost completely.

 That’s enough to do for five days.

 Our first impression of Avignon was that it was hot!

 The average temperature during our stay was 93°F (34°C), and having lived in Seattle and London for the past 11 years, we are not acclimated to high temperatures.